nilenso/pixieQL/README.md

 ```

 This script:
-1. Checks if `uv` is installed, exits if its not.
+1. Checks if `uv` and `npm` are installed, exits if either is not available
 2. Installs dependencies for both backend and frontend
 3. Starts the FastAPI backend server
 4. Waits for the backend to initialize
-5. Starts the Streamlit frontend application
+5. Starts the Vite React frontend development server

 ### Method 2: Manual Setup (Separate Terminals)